ahebwa49/node-express-mongodb-RESTful-api/README.md

-# Future Digital Blog App
+# Server app with node, express and mongoDB

 This server app is a RESTful api